Only medals from wine competitions on the DGCCRF’s list can be shown on wine labels. The Gamay International Competition is on this list.

 ARTICLE 20: OBLIGATION OF PARTICIPANTS AND AVAILABILITY OF THE RULES & REGULATIONS

-Participation in the Concours International du Gamay includes acceptance of these rules and regulations, which may be obtained upon request from the Concours International du Gamay, Parc Du Peloux, 331 chemin de la Croix de Fer, 69400 Limas, France.
+Participants in the Competition must accept these rules and regulations, legal information and the policy for managing personal data that can be obtained from the Concours International du Gamay, Parc Du Peloux, 331 chemin de la Croix de Fer, 69400 Limas, France.

 ARTICLE 21: PENALTIES